c0ceal/c02/content/pages/artworks.md

         textAlign: left
   - type: LabelsSection
     title: OTHER TAGS
-    subtitle: Artworks by medium or other subject matter
+    subtitle: Artworks by medium or other classifications
     items:
       - type: Label
         label: DRAWING